awslabs/damo/USAGE.md

 Note that these command line options support only single kdamond, single DAMON context, and single monitoring target case at the moment.
-Users can make requests without such limitation using json format input.
+Users can make requests without such limitation using full DAMON parameters input.
 Refer to 'Full DAMON Parameters Update' section below for the detail.

 ### Partial DAMOS Parameters Update